ShoCremers/DL_project/docs/README.md

 |:--:|
 | *Our Results: First 7 days* |

-Our results shows that the model is able to predict the price in general.
-Looking at the first 7 days, the prediction during the day seems to show that the actual values are mostly within the quantiles.
-However, it has difficulty in predicting early morning.
-It is likely that the the electricity prices of early morning did not have a large spread in the training data, and hence predicting a smaller region with high confidence.
+Our results show that the model can predict the price quite well in general.
+Looking at the first seven days, the prediction during the day seems to show that the actual values are mostly within the quantiles.
+However, it has difficulty in predicting prices of early morning.
+It is likely that early morning electricity prices did not have a large spread in the training data, hence predicting a smaller region with high confidence.

 | Model         | Quantile loss |
 | ------------- |:-------------:|
 | Paper [1]     | 28.00 &euro;  |
 | Ours          | 25.40 &euro;  |

-Interestingly, when we compare the average quantile loss between [1] and our model, it can be seen that our model does slightly better.
-It can be the case that the model in [1] predicted day ahead price much worse outside of the 7 days in the plot.
+Interestingly, when we compare the average quantile loss between [1] and our model, our model does slightly better.
+It can be the case that the model in [1] predicted the day-ahead price much worse outside of the seven days in the plot.
 It can be seen from our results that predicting the price during the holidays can be more difficult.

 ## Ambiguities